This page is part of © FOTW Flags Of The World website

 Source: https://factsanddetails.com/japan/cat21/sub142/item780.html

 Using the slogan "Uniting our worlds," the logo ties the five Olympic colors in the form of a traditional Japanese knot.
-The knot, known as ‘musubi,’ has long been utilized in Japan to signify blessings during times of celebration.
+The knot, known as ‘musubi,’ (knot in Japanese) has long been utilized in Japan to signify blessings during times of celebration.
 Tokyo’s logo was created by acclaimed designer Kenji Ekuan of GK Design Group.

 http://www.boxercreative.co.uk/soakitup/?p=2572